cosmos/sdk-tutorials/tutorial/dep.md

 nameservicecli help
 ```

 ### Congratulations, you have finished your nameservice application!
-You can now [run it and interract with it](../README.md#running-the-live-network-and-using-the-commands)
+Try [running and interacting with it](../README.md#running-the-live-network-and-using-the-commands)!